cardboard-iguana/cardboard-iguana.com/log/2021-09-20-tryhackme-pre-security-supplements.md

 set +x

-# These lines will not be echoed…
+# These lines will not be echoed...
 ```

 Frequently `set -x` is used at the start of a script without a closing `set + x`, which will just cause all lines of the script to be echoed back before execution.